smithy-lang/smithy-java/protocol-test-harness/README.md

 ```

 #### Filtering
-Protocols tests can be filtered out for the entire test suite or for a particular
+Protocol tests can be filtered out for the entire test suite or for a particular
 handler using the `@ProtocolTestFilter` annotation.
 This annotation can be used to:
 1. Skip test cases by IDs
 2. Skip all test cases on an operation based on operation ID.